-For further analysis on whether larger funds deliver better results see SuperGuide article Best performing super funds over 5 calendar years (to December 2018).
+For further analysis on whether larger funds deliver better results see SuperGuide article Best performing super funds over 5 years (to September 2019).

 Whatever your objectives, it pays to at least be aware of who the largest funds are as a point of reference when benchmarking your own fund.